firebase/firebase-js-sdk/docs-devsite/auth.phoneauthprovider.md

 ## PhoneAuthProvider.verifyPhoneNumber()

-Completes a phone number authentication flow by sending a verification code to the given phone number, automatically retrieving the verification code from the SMS message, and signing the user in.
+Completes the phone number authentication flow by sending a verification code to the given phone number, automatically retrieving the verification code from the SMS message, and signing the user in.

 <b>Signature:</b>